 - ¼ teaspoon ground pepper

-- 8 slices bacon (optional)
+- 8 slices bacon (optional but recommended)

 Instructions